rusticstuff/simdutf8/README.md

 functions in `simdutf8::{basic, compat}::imp`.

 The SIMD implementation is mostly similar to the one in simdjson except that it is has additional optimizations for the pure ASCII case.
-Also it uses prefetch with AVX 2 on x86 which leads to better performance with some Intel CPUs on synthetic benchmarks.
+Also it uses prefetch with AVX 2 on x86 which leads to slightly better performance with some Intel CPUs on synthetic benchmarks.

 For the compat API, we need to check the error status vector on each 64-byte block instead of just aggregating it.
 If an error is found, the last bytes of the previous block are checked for a cross-block continuation and then